catenax-ng/catena-x-edc/docs/samples/Transfer Data.md

 |-------------|-----------------------|-----------------|---------------------------|
 ```

 The most important APIs, used by this example, are highlighted.
-How they are used is described in subchapter 'Set
+How they are used is described in subchapter ['Set
-Environment Variables, used by this example' below.
+Environment Variables](#set-environment-variables-used-by-this-example), used by this example below.

 ### See Node Ports using Kubernetes